 WARRANTER'S OBLIGATIONS: Warranter will remedy substantial defects in materials and workmanship caused by Warranter.
 Warranter shall elect to remedy the defect by repair or replacement.
 Warranty performance can only be obtained at Warranter's facility (address above) or only upon prior approval from the Warranter at Warranter's authorized dealer service center, at the discretion of the Warranter.
 All costs incurred in transporting this recreational vehicle for warranty service shall be borne by Purchaser.
 Warranter shall remedy the defect within a reasonable amount of time, after appointment and delivery by Purchaser.
-All of Warranter's expenses in remedying the defect shall be borne by the Warranter.
-PURCHASER'S OBLIGATIONS: Purchaser and Imperial Dealer must complete, sign and return the owner's registration within (10) ten days of

-Purchase date to validate this Warranty.
-The return of this registration is a condition precedent to warranty coverage; failure to return the completed registration to the Warranty.
-The return of this registration is a condition precedent to warranty coverage; failure to return the completed registration to the Warranty revice within a reasonable time after discovery of the defect and in no event after expiration of the Warranty period, which Warranty revice of is (1) one year.
+All of Warranter's supenses in remedying the defect shall be borne by the Warranter.
+PURCHASER'S OBLIGATIONS: Purchaser and Imperial Dealer must complete, sign and return the owner's registration within (10) ten days of purchase date to validate this Warranty.
+The return of this registration is a condition precedent to warranty coverage; failure to return the completed registration to the Warranter within (10) ten days from the purchase date will invalidate this warranty.
+Purchaser shall deliver this recreational vehicle for warranty service within a reasonable time after discovery of the defect and in no event after expiration of the Warranty period, which Warranty Period is (1) one year.
 All expenses incurred by Purchaser in obtaining warranty service shall be borne by Purchaser.
-In obtaining warranty service shall be borne by Purchaser.
-In obtaining warranty service shall be borne by Purchaser.
-Narranty service shall whenever possible, be scheduled with or through the selling dealer, by an appointment in order to avoid possible delays.
-No action to enforce express or implied warranties shall be commenced without prior written notice to the manufacture and/or warranter at the address listed above of the alfeed feet or nonconformity or the authorized repair facility's failed repair tatempt and MANUFACTURER, AT ITS DIRECT OPTION, shall have a final opportunity to remedy.
+Warranty service shall, whenever possible, be scheduled with or through the selling dealer, by an appointment in order to avoid possible delays.
+No action to enforce express or implied warranties shall be commenced without prior written notice to the manufacture and/or warranter at the address listed above of the alleged defect or nonconformity or the authorized repair facility's failed repair attempt and MANUFACTURER, AT ITS DIRECT OPTION, shall have a final opportunity to remedy.